mjf1406/portfolio-nextjs/README.md

 ## To-do List

--   blog: added psychological effects in the classroom
--   blog: added the web apps that i have built
--   blog: added artificial intelligence in the upper elementary classroom
 -   blog: added more psychological effects in the classroom
 -   projects: added better english onboarding project
 -   projects: added avalon english TOEFL project